 The Earlham Internship Program in the Center for Career Education supports the practical application of knowledge gained in a classroom to a real-world, professional setting in the form of summer and academic year internships.
 Students may participate in the program for credit as well as educational and professional support.

-Earlham students find challenging and meaningful internships in our local community, in other cities during the summer, and in far-flung places as part of off-campus study programs.
+Earlham students find challenging and meaningful internships in our local community, in other cities during the summer, and throughout the world as part of off-campus study programs.
 These opportunities are available in every field imaginable, from science and health care, to education and social service, to the arts and humanities.

 Through the Center for Career Education and the Earlham Internship Program, Earlham students are able to 1) access Earlham’s network of employers who offer internships and jobs and 2) apply for funding for unpaid or underpaid internships.